-- Do not commit any Wells Fargo corporate resources for political purposes; consult with Government Relations if you have questions. - Do not solicit contributions or distribute political literature during work hours or from work premises, or use corporate resources (including your Wells Fargo email address) for such purposes. - Seek approval before communicating with government officials or entities for the purpose of obtaining business.
+- Do not commit any Wells Fargo corporate resources for political purposes; consult with Government Relations and Public Policy if you have questions. - Do not solicit contributions or distribute political literature during work hours or from work premises, or use corporate resources (including your Wells Fargo email address) for such purposes. - Preclear before communicating with U.S. government officials or entities for the purpose of soliciting new government business.